 Assistants: Lloyd Pierce, Billy Lange, Sean Rooks (player development), Chris Babcock (player development), Eugene Burroughs (player development)

 Trainers: Kevin N. Johnson, Jesse Wright (strength and conditioning)

 - Jerry Colangelo — Chairman of Basketball Operations

 - Bryan Colangelo — President of Basketball Operations

-- Brandon Williams — Chief of Staff
+- Brandon Williams — Vice President of Basketball Administration

 - Sachin Gupta — Vice President of Basketball Operations